NachtsternBuild/fastboot-assistant/README.md

 ### Important Notes
 - **With *v.0.6.2.1* and *v.0.7.x* the support for RPM based Linux distributions is discontinued, because there are many missing tools, like *pkexec* or *heimdall*.
 Hopefully *Snap* and *Flatpak* will be a suitable replacement for the RPMs.**
+- **It is recommended to run the Fastboot-Assistant natively under Linux, because the WSL does not provide the same amount of tools as the real Ubuntu. *This version should only be used if there is no other option.***

 ## Notes
 - Use at your own risk.